brianhanifin/esphome-config/README.md

 | [![last commit time][github-last-commit]][github-master] [![GitHub Activity][commits-shield]][commits] | [![Discord][discord-shield]][discord] [![Home Assistant Forum][forum-shield]][forum]  |

 # My ESPHome Devices
 Configuration files for my ESP8266 / ESP32 plugs and boards for use with Home Assistant.
+I have made heavy use of `!include` files to limit code duplication.
+This allows me to focus on the advanced code I create for projects like my Bathroom Fan Controller and my Irrigation Controller.

+## Common configuration files
+### /common/
+In the common folder you will find repetitive configuration blocks representing status light, wifi, api, and logging.
+The Sonoff and Tuya Plugs share common code in the /common/templates/ folder.

 ## Devices